Stephen M. Vantassel, CWCP, ACP, ACE

 Animal Control Officer for the City of Springfield, MA Oct, 93-Dec 95 & Chicopee 95-1998.
 Involved in the Mid-Atlantic Rabies Epidemic.

-Animals controlled/trapped: Bat, Beaver, Black-tailed Prairie Dog, Bull Frog, Canada Goose, Chipmunk, Coyote, Crow, Eastern Mole, Feral Cat, Columbian Ground Squirrel, Feral Pigeon, Flying Squirrel, Gray Squirrel, Hairy-tailed Mole, House Mouse, House Sparrow, Mule Deer, Muskrat, Nutria, Opossum, Peromyscus spp. , Pocket Gopher, Raccoon, Red Squirrel, Richardson’s Ground Squirrel, Shrew, Snapping Turtle, Starling, Striped Skunk, Star-nosed Mole, Thirteen-lined Ground Squirrel, Vole, Woodchuck, and Woodpecker.
+Animals controlled/trapped: Bat, Badger, Beaver, Black-tailed Prairie Dog, Bull Frog, Canada Goose, Chipmunk, Coyote, Crow, Eastern Mole, Feral Cat, Columbian Ground Squirrel, Feral Pigeon, Flying Squirrel, Gray Squirrel, Great Plains Pocket Gopher, Hairy-tailed Mole, House Mouse, House Sparrow, Mule Deer, Muskrat, Nutria, Opossum, Peromyscus spp.
+Northern Pocket Gopher, Raccoon, Red Squirrel, Richardson’s Ground Squirrel, Shrew, Snapping Turtle, Starling, Striped Skunk, Star-nosed Mole, Thirteen-lined Ground Squirrel, Voles, Woodchuck, and Woodpecker.

 Webmaster of www.icwdm.org 2004-2015.